UNISvalbard/gnss-compendium/control_station_data.md

 # Downloading base station dGNSS data

 For post processing of the acquired dGNSS data in the field we require additional data from a base station.
-At UNIS we have access to the Longyearbyen base station data ("LYRS") through kartverket.
+At UNIS we have access to the Longyearbyen base station data ("LYRS") through Kartverket.

 ## Accessing LYRS base station data